srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 Details for [keeping in sync](../howto-00-regular-sync.md)

-## Regular task: Local: build on commandline
+## Regular task: Local: build on command-line
 ```bash
 cd $CODE_HOME/$KEYCLOAK_LOCAL_DIR
 ```

-A build command to proceed in an IDE is required
+Run a build command first, before opening an IDE is recommended
 ```bash
 ./mvnw clean install -DskipTests -DskipTestsuite -DskipExamples
 ```

-... but there is a lot more on [building](../howto-01-build.md#commandline)
+... but there is a lot more on [building](../howto-01-build.md#command-line)

 ## Regular task: Local: open in IDE (IntelliJ)